 These duties and their practical implications are considered further below.

 There is a significant amount of case law on the scope and content of these duties and their application in different factual scenarios.
-Given its breadth, that case law is not explored in this reference guide.
+Given its breadth, that case law is not explored in this guide.

-Whilst the scope of the duty depends on the circumstances, it is clear from the case law that all directors are required to satisfy some core, minimum standards of care, skill and diligence, which include to:
+In determining the required standard of care, the court takes into account the company’s circumstances and the individual director’s responsibilities within the company.Whilst the scope of the duty depends on the circumstances, all directors are required to satisfy some core, non-delegable, minimum standards of care, skill and diligence, which include to:

 A director is also expected to attend board meetings unless exceptional circumstances (such as illness) prevent their attendance.
 Further, a director must be attentive at board meetings and cannot be excused from liability on the basis that he or she paid no attention to proceedings.

 A director is entitled to delegate to others some responsibilities that would otherwise need to be performed by the director.
 However, the director is still responsible for adequate supervision, and for applying an inquiring mind and their own knowledge to the conduct of, and information provided by, the delegate.
 Wilfully ignoring the delegate’s performance will not be satisfactory.
-There are also some responsibilities that cannot be delegated (eg final approval of accounts).
+There are also some other responsibilities that cannot be delegated (eg final approval of accounts).